-After hearing that winter is around the corner, cheers Carol – I’ve just set-up my spare bike on the turbo trainer.
-Before I’m accused of being a fair-weather cyclist, I was out commuting this morning and ride in all weathers, but life has been busy the past couple of months, hectic job and all, so an hour here and there helps no-end.
+I’ve just set-up my spare bike on the turbo trainer.
+Before I’m accused of being a fair-weather cyclist, I was out commuting this morning and ride in all weathers, but life has been busy the past couple of months, hectic job and all, so an hour here and there helps no end.

-I have an incredibly set way of training on my turbo trainer and was wondering what rituals other cyclists incorporate into their sessions.
+I have a particular way of training on my turbo trainer and was wondering what rituals other cyclists incorporate into their sessions.
 Little things, that if not quite right, make you lose focus and put you off your training.

 1. The first for me is the area I’m training in.
 It has to be tidy.
 Not because I’m a clean freak, but because anything left out just reminds me of the chores I’ve got to do, bills to pay, life to sort out when I get out of the saddle.